oracle/olcut/README.md

 ------- | -----------
 Channel, File, & IO Utils | `ChannelUtil` has helpers for interacting with `java.nio.channels`. `FileUtil` has methods for operating on directories. `IOUtil` has many many functions for building Input and OutputStreams of various kinds.
 These are particularly helpful for finding resources that might be in your jar, on your filesystem, or at a particular URL.
 Many of these methods automatically un-gzip input streams if they are gzipped.
 Log Formatter | There are two `java.util.logging log formatters` (`LabsLogFormatter` and `SimpleLabsLogFormatter` that have a nice single line logging output.
 They also have a static method that sets all the loggers to use the appropriate formatter, which makes integrating them simpler.
-LRA Cache | An extennsion of a LinkedHashMap that acts as a least recently accessed cache.
+LRA Cache | An extension of a LinkedHashMap that acts as a least recently accessed cache.
 Date Parser | The CDateParser can parse dates in almost 90 different formats that we've seen, returning a Java Date object without complaining.
 Getopt | Getopt is now deprecated.
 Use [Options Processing](README-Options.md) instead.
 This is still here if you need something small and simple.
 Mutable Primitive Objects | Mutable types for Double, Long, and Number for use in, for example, Maps when you don't want to unbox and rebox the true primitives with every update.